sneakysneak/docs/pages/launch/launch-deployment.md

 Replace *yourCyclrInstance* with *api.cyclr.com*, *api.cyclr.uk*, or your own domain if your Cyclr instance is self-hosted.

-You should use a Cyclr Partner OAuth token as the Bearer token in this request.
+You should use a non-account restricted OAuth token as the Authorization for this request.

 <table>
     <thead>